omershahzad2/demoforclass/README.md

 # demoforclass
-a demonstration on creating a repository
+a demonstration on creating a repository here are the general notes and directions for working in this repo